-Using a condom during intercourse may help to reduce potential discomfort.
+Using a condom during intercourse might help to reduce potential discomfort.
 It also forms a barrier to avoid skin-to-skin and fluid-to-skin contact, which reduces irritation further.

-After intercourse, people with genital psoriasis should cleanse the area and reapply any medications to help with recovery.
+After intercourse, people with genital psoriasis should thoroughly cleanse the area and reapply any medications to assist recovery.

-It is thought that a person who develops psoriasis has a certain combination of the genes and has been exposed to specific external triggers.
+A person who develops psoriasis might have a certain combination of the genes and has undergone exposure to specific external triggers.

 Psoriasis triggers include:

-- infections such as strep throat or skin infections
+- infection, such as strep throat or skin infections

 - injury to the skin, such as a cut or scrape, bug bite, or severe sunburn